 CLICK AN IMAGE FOR LARGER VIEW

-She was Rivka Sturman's solo dance notator in Southern California and dance partner / demonstrator on Rivka's awesome three- to four-month U.S., Canada, and Mexico world tour in the 1960s (photo at right).
+She was Rivka Sturman's solo dance notator in Southern California and dance partner / demonstrator on Rivka's awesome three- to four-month U.S., Canada, and Mexico world tour in the mid 1960s (photo at left).
 There were 18 workshops on the three-nation tour (a lucky number for the Jewish people).

-Ann has personally taught more than 400 short and long test prep courses in Southern California and has served many thousands of students seeking entry into college, graduate schools, and teaching programs.
+Ann personally taught more than 400 short and long test prep courses in Southern California and served many thousands of students seeking entry into college, graduate schools, and teaching programs.